Austria

 Surplus can be kept without restrictions

-This applies to 14 other countries: Denmark, Estonia, Finland, France, Hesse, Hungary, Iceland, Italy, The Netherlands, North Rhine-Westphalia, Slovakia, Spain, Switzerland, United Kingdom
+This applies to 15 other countries: Croatia, Denmark, Estonia, Finland, France, Hesse, Italy, Latvia, The Netherlands, North Rhine-Westphalia, Slovakia, Slovenia, Spain, Switzerland, United Kingdom

 100% Ability to own buildings